 The bottom line: There's more to a luxury adjustable air bed than air chambers.
 What makes a truly premium air bed is the number and quality of comfort layers that rest on top of the inflatable core.

-Solaire has two dedicated comfort layers: a 2-inch layer of cooling gel-infused memory foam and a 1-inch layer of 100% natural Talalay latex with 5-zone lumbar support.
+Solaire has two dedicated comfort layers: a 2-inch layer of cooling gel-infused memory foam and a 1-inch layer of 5-zone natural latex for lumbar support.

 Sleep Number has one dedicated comfort layer: a 3-inch layer of PlushFit polyurethane foam.